ngrok/ngrok-docs/docs/integrations/instagram/webhooks.md

 To register a webhook on your Instagram account follow the instructions below:

-**Note**: You'll need a Instagram page and a Instagram app associated with your Instagram page.
+**Note**: You'll need a Facebook page amd a Facebook app associated with your Facebook page.
 Create one before continuing this procedure.

-1. Access the [Meta for Developers](https://developers.facebook.com/) page, and Log in using your Instagram account.
+1. Access the [Meta for Developers](https://developers.facebook.com/) page, and Log in using your Facebook account.

 1. On the Developers page, click **My Apps** and then click your app.